 A DIY home library built-in adds a lot of character to a blank wall, but it’s also incredibly functional, especially with cabinets underneath for storage!

 This “project” has been on my to-do list for quite awhile.
 A year, maybe even two.
 I wouldn’t say we knew exactly what we wanted to do with the “sitting room”, as we’ve come to call it, when we first moved in, but it didn’t take too long.
 The room was too small to be a classic “family room”, so we knew we weren’t going to be putting a TV in it, or anything like that.
 It also really only has one wall – there are two big cased openings that lead to the formal dining room and the hallway, with a third wall taken up by a very large (nearly floor to ceiling) window that looks out on the front deck and the street.
 It gets a ton of natural light, and is the first room you see when you walk into the house.
-We knew we wanted it to be welcoming and relaxing.
+We knew we wanted it to be welcoming and relaxing, especially if you had something like these CONTEMPORARY RUGS that could tie room together.
 Here’s what it looked like when we bought it (from the public listing):

 Not bad, actually.
 Darker than we wanted, but that was very “in” when this house was built and painted a decade ago – we had a similar color scheme in our last house, actually!
 We painted almost the entire house when we moved in, so the room has looked a little lighter for the last couple of years.
 Here’s what it looked like before we started this project:

 So, you can see that we had already painted the room and replaced the carpet with a hardwood-style laminate flooring.
 We also found a coffee table at a little local shop that refinishes secondhand furniture (some antiques, and some newer stuff with a bit of character – sadly, the shop has since closed).
 Otherwise, though, it was basically a couch, a small Ikea bookshelf and a clock.
 Functional to a degree, but not particularly interesting, and not nearly and functional as we wanted it to be!
-I made a quick sketch of what I thought we were going for.
+It might be more functional if I added a great home energy quote found through energy comparison.
+But anyway, I made a quick sketch of what I thought we were going for.

 I don’t know if you can tell from the pictures above or not, but because of the cased opening on the left and the wall with the window on the right, the room’s only solid wall has a closed-in aspect to it – it has two corners, I guess is what I’m trying to say.
 So, when we decided to turn this wall into a floor-to-ceiling cabinet and bookshelf built-in, it would need to fill that entire space – there was no open corner or wall I could choose to end on.
 That didn’t completely rule out buying cabinets off the shelf from Ikea or Home Depot or Lowe’s, but it would make it a lot trickier.
 The space was almost 14 feet wide, but not quite – a little over 13 1/2 feet, actually.
 Lucky for me, Shanty 2 Chic posted a tutorial for DIY locker cabinets in October of 2015 – the same time I was working on renovating our formal dining room, right next door to this space!
 Their cabinets were seven feet long, exactly, but I figured I could build two and make some minor modifications to shorten them by a few inches to fit our space, as well as convert them from freestanding to built in.